The Homework System That Really Works

 ADHD and homework mix like oil and water.
 All of the little details — from writing down assignments to remembering due dates — require intense focus and memory.
 With these routines, teachers and parents can replace after-school tantrums with higher grades.

-Homework isn’t easy for children with attention deficit hyperactivity disorder (ADHD).
+Doing homework isn’t easy for children with attention deficit hyperactivity disorder (ADHD or ADD).
 They have to copy assignments, bring home the right books, and keep track of due dates — all difficult tasks for children with poor focus, attention, or memory.

 Can you give your child some homework help?
 Yes!
 Create consistent routines at home and school and while it may take a few months for routines to become habits, the payoff will be in better work skills, a sense of accomplishment — and lots of after-school smiles.